Polyfrost/Hytils-Reborn/README.md

 - **Colored Beds** - Make beds a different color depending on the team they are on.
 - **Height Overlay** - Make blocks that are in the Hypixel height limit a different color.
 - **Hide Actionbar in Dropper** - Hide the Actionbar in Dropper.
+- **Mute Hurt Sounds in Dropper** - Mute the sounds of other players failing in Dropper.
 - **Lower Render Distance in Sumo** - Lowers render distance to your desired value in Sumo Duels.
 - **Hide Duels Cosmetics** - Hide Duels Cosmetics in Hypixel.
 - **Mute Housing Music** - Prevent the Housing songs from being heard.